 We created this course because we realized that many high school students wanted to, and were ready to, learn to code but many didn’t know where to start.
 At our University, we’ve heard too many stories of students who tried learning coding by Googling around for lessons and watching YouTube videos and walked away from poorly designed curricula thinking that coding was too difficult and/or “wasn’t for them”.
 We want to introduce coding to students in a way that gets them excited about all that coding allows folks to do.

-The student is expected to have access to a computer or laptop to access and work through the online instructional materials and to email and schedule meetings with the instructional staff.
+The student is expected to have access to a computer or laptop with a reasonably sized display and a functioning full-sized keyboard, to access and work through the online instructional materials and to email and schedule meetings via Zoom, with the instructional staff.

-If a student does not successfully complete the module, that’s ok!
+If a student does not successfully complete the module because they don’t have the algebra background yet, that’s ok!
 Please consider the program next summer!

 Yes, it’s completely online.

-Students just need a modern internet browser (Chrome or Edge), internet connection, laptop or desktop computer, and internet.
+Students just need a modern Internet browser (Chrome or Edge, with the latest updates), Internet connection, and laptop or desktop computer.
 Everything (including the coding and lectures/interactive textbook) will be online.

 Whatever a student used to complete their online screen module will be sufficient for the course.

 The course is self-driven and asynchronous so having a drive to want to learn is important.
 The student is expected to finish one integrated lecture + reading + coding module each week, and that work will take 4-6 hours.
 How students schedule their time is up to them.
-Of course, starting early right when the module is released is strongly encouraged and better than waiting for the homework deadline because the staff can help the student get unstuck if/when they do get stuck (which will most likely happen as the material gets more difficult).
+Of course, keeping to the weekly schedule recommended in the agenda (will be provided once the course starts) is strongly encouraged and better than waiting for the homework deadline because the staff can help the student get unstuck if/when they do get stuck (which will most likely happen as the material gets more difficult).

 Coding is best learned by doing, rather than watching someone else code!
 And asking questions as one is working on it.
 This course is designed to facilitate experiential learning and experimentation with the assurance that the teaching team is there for the student and available to help along every step of their learning journey.

-Yes, a computer is necessary for the assignments because smaller screens will be too small to read the content and code on Pathbird.
+Yes, a computer with a reasonably sized display and a functioning full-sized keyboard are necessary for the assignments.
+Mobile phone and tablet screens will be too small to read the content and code on Pathbird.

 While the course can be for anyone who has the necessary fundamental math knowledge (therefore, no coding experience is necessary), if you have some coding experience, there is still much to gain from the course!
 While covered concepts may be familiar to some participants, students will also apply computational thinking (for things such as snapchat apps) while also gaining a better understanding of machine learning as a result of each lesson (for functions/recursions/conditionals).
 In general, this is an opportunity to have a chance to see the application of math concepts through the exciting world of coding!